 What Other Disposable Diaper Should You Consider?

 With a higher than average price, Nature Babycare could be out of budget for some families.
 Seventh Generation Sensitive Protection is another potential contender with good results for absorption and similar leak protection to Nature Babycare.
 It also offers more than the average disposable for health and eco-friendliness.
 It is also more comfortable and durable, making it a potential option for families with alternative goals.

 This video includes information about the diaper and its design.

-This video includes information on how Naty began and the philosophy of the company.
+This video includes information on how Naty began and the company's philosophy.

 — Juliet Spurrier, MD & Wendy Schmitz